 You only have one chance to make a first impression.

-We do not really care if an email is labeled as a press release.
+We do not really care if an email is labelled as a press release.
 Our news office is trained to process huge amounts of information in a very short time.
 Doing that we see beyond the words “Exclusive”, “Breaking” or “For immediate release”.
 “Press release” is another of those words.

 Do you need to add “press release” to your email pitch to increase the impact?
-No, there is no reason to do so.

-Although the data (open rate and click rate) did not provide us enough valuable insight to strengthen that argument, our survey and conversations with journalists and influencers showed no one really puts much value in the word "press release" anymore.
+Although the data (open rate and click rate) did not provide us enough valuable insight to strengthen that argument, our survey and conversations with journalists and influencers showed no one really puts much stock into the word "press release" anymore.

 Your email subject should be as engaging as it is accurate.